Nursing is an in-demand profession within the health care sector. Explore skills you can add to your resume to land your next job as a nurse.

 You've gone through nursing school and internships.
 Now, it's time to find a job.
-Or maybe you've been a registered nurse (RN) for a few years and you're seeking a change.
+Or maybe you've been a registered nurse (RN) for a few years, and you're seeking a change.
 What job skills are potential employers looking for in a nurse?
 How can you demonstrate those skills in your resume?

 As a registered nurse, you’ll provide care for patients in a variety of settings, such as hospitals, doctor’s offices, schools, home health care, and more, to support physicians and other medical professionals.
-It is important to master these technical skills, and integrate them into your resume when you customize it for a specific job.
+It is important to master these technical skills and integrate them into your resume when you customize it for a specific job.

 All RNs must be able to do the basics of clinical care, such as monitoring vital signs, checking symptoms, and more.
 You should also know the normal ranges of blood pressure and heart rate for each type of patient.

 How to show it: To highlight clinical nursing skills, a good rule of thumb is to quantify or provide specific and measurable achievements.
-For example, you might describe your duties by stating, “Prepared, monitored, and maintained 10 dialysis machines” or “Performed teammate and patient scheduling while managing the training of four clinical teammates and two nursing assistants.”
+For example, you might describe your duties by stating, “Prepared, monitored, and maintained 10 dialysis machines,” or “Performed teammate and patient scheduling while managing the training of four clinical teammates and two nursing assistants.”

 Nurses are adept at dressing wounds, drawing blood, inserting catheters, and more.
 If you are skilled at doing this in specific situations or environments, such as urgent care, you should mention this on your resume.
-The same goes for the number of patients you treated per shift.
+The same goes for the number of patients you treat per shift.

-How to show it: You might want to show this by listing specific trainings you've received.
+How to show it: You might want to show this by listing specific training you've received.
 You can also portray a special skill set gained by ensuring patient safety, such as "Earned nurse of the month award for most empathy (or best patient care)."

-Nurses need to know how to use technology, as you’re always accessing patient records on a computer and monitoring vital signs.
+As a nurse, you need to know how to use technology, as you’re always accessing patient records on a computer and monitoring vital signs.
 If you took the initiative to improve technology or processes on your team, mention this in your resume.

 You’ll need to know how to count and identify medications, including understanding what symptoms and diseases they treat.